 You can read more about PyCharm at – jetbrains.com/pycharm.

-VIM is one of the most advanced text editors and is very popular one among the community of Python developers.
-It is open source and available free of cost under GPL license.
+VIM is one of the most advanced text editors and is a very popular one among the community of Python developers.
+It is open source and available free of cost under a GPL license.